The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: Characterization

-The distribution $P_{\phi}(q)$ is insightful, but to help understand the properties of the underlying system, it is beneficial to convert $q$ to an effective number of vertices $n_{q}$~\cite{nemati2024cellular}.
-The isoperimetric quotient of regular polygons with $n$ edges can be readily computed and reads
+To improve understanding --- $n = 5$ edges is more transparent than $q \approx 0.865$ --- it proves beneficial to convert $q$ to a \textit{generalized number of edges} $n_{q}$~\cite{nemati2024cellular}, here the subscript ``$q$'' is used to indicate the origin of this number.
+The isoperimetric quotient of regular polygons with $n$ edges is unique and reads

 where $A_{\mathrm{r}}(n)$ and $P_{\mathrm{r}}(n)$ are the area and the perimeter of a regular polygon having $n$ edges and a circumscribing circle with radius $r = 1$.
-This function maps the number of the edges of regular polygons to their isoperimetric quotient and \textit{vice versa}.
-The right-hand side of Eq.~\eqref{eq:nast} can now straightforwardly be applied to non-integer values of $n$.
-I introduce the concept of a \textit{generalized number of edges} to underscore that non-integer values are permissible, such as $n = 5.2$.
-In addition, I make use of the subscript `$q$' to indicate the origin of this number: $n_{q}$.

-Numerically inverting Eq.~\eqref{eq:nast}, I am able to obtain an $n_{q}$ for any value of $q$.
-Note that there is only a single polyhedron that maps to integer values of $n_{q}$, namely the regular one.
+Numerically inverting Eq.~\eqref{eq:nast}, I am able to obtain an $n_{q}$ for any value of $q$, where now non-integer values of the edge number are permissible, such as $n_{q} = 5.2$~\footnote{Note that there is only a single polyhedron that maps to integer values of $n_{q}$, namely the regular one.
 However, there are many, subtly different polyhedra that give, for example, the value $n_{q} = 5.2$.
-The point of introducing the generalized number of edges is to see all of these as roughly the same and close to pentagonal, as already though less clearly expressed by $q$.
-The definition of $n_{q}$ also allows me to identify ranges in $q$ that intuitively correspond to certain polygons~\cite{nemati2024cellular}.
-That is, I assign a specific value of $n_{q}$ to belong to triangular, square, pentagonal, hexagonal, heptagonal,~\textit{etc.} neighborhoods by taking $\lfloor n_{q} \rceil$.
-This choice factors the $n_{q}$ (equivalently $q$) range into distinct subsets $n$-fold pseudo polygons.
+The point of introducing the generalized number of edges is to see all of these as roughly the same and close to pentagonal.}.
+Additionally, the definition of $n_{q}$ also allows me to identify ranges in $q$ belonging to triangular, square,~\textit{etc.}~neighborhoods by taking $\lfloor n_{q} \rceil$.
 For example, all neighborhoods having $\lfloor n_{q} \rceil = 5$ (\textit{i.e.}, $4.5 < n_{q} \leq 5.5$) can be referred to as \textit{pseudo-pentagons}.
 Integrating the PDF belonging to the pseudo-pentagons provides insight into the fraction of pentagonal neighborhoods in the system, also see Appendix~\ref{sec:frac}.
-This includes neighborhoods with more than five edges, for which some edges are very small and therefore the neighborhood has the appearance of a pentagon, Fig.~\ref{fig:voronoi} shows several examples of this.